-Mary Hildebrand, OTD, OTR/L, is an associate professor and Director of the Tabor-Connor Family Occupational Therapy Center for Learning, Participation, and Rehabilitation (OT CLiPR) at the MGH Institute of Health Professions.
+Mary Hildebrand, OTD, OTR/L, is an associate professor emerita in the Department of Occupational Therapy.
+She also served as the Director of the Tabor-Connor Family Occupational Therapy Center for Learning, Participation, and Rehabilitation (OT CLiPR) at the MGH Institute of Health Professions.

 Dr. Hildebrand has published and presented at state, national, and international levels.
 She has volunteered for state and national occupational therapy organizations in a variety of roles.
 She has also served on two committees for national speech and language associations.

 2018 - Award for Teaching Excellence from the MGH Institute of Health Professions Department of Occupational Therapy

 2017 - Partners in Excellence Team Award for the IMPACT Practice Center Design Team, MGH Institute of Health Professions